jamesob/jamesob.github.io/_posts/2023-08-14-scaling-bitcoin.md

 Locking funds for later claim to a prespecified path (or set of paths) should be made as concise as possible so that in times of cataclysm, we can pack in as many exit transactions as possible.

-I don’t think it’s possible to get more concise than the bare script `<32 byte hash> OP_CHECKTEMPLATEVERIFY`.
+For a case like this, I don’t think you can get more concise than the bare script `<32 byte hash> OP_CHECKTEMPLATEVERIFY`.

 It’s worth noting that a P2TR scriptPubKey is the same size (`OP_1 <32 byte pubkey>`), but then actually spending that coin comes with 17vB overhead (= `(34vB (controlblock) + 33vB (CTV script)) / 4`).
 If you’re trying to fill a block with 2-in-1-out CTV unrolls, this could be about 10% overhead.